ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 ### Smart working apps
 You can run your application relying on the native control system engine from your office or run it from home via *http*.
+Read the <a href="html/quapps/html/quapps.html">Platform independent apps from anywhere</a> chapter.

 *Android* and *Linux* platforms have been successfully tested and porting an application from one platform to another is just a matter of a few clicks with the *Qt creator* IDE.